insights

 Read time 5 minutes

-Burnout is a recognized syndrome characterized by physical and emotional exhaustion due to chronic workplace stress.3 In addition, burnout can include feelings of ineffectiveness, a loss of meaning at work, and reduced personal accomplishment.4
+Practitioners are encouraged to reflect on their own personal health-related needs in order to protect their valuable coping and caregiving abilities.
+Burnout is a recognized syndrome characterized by physical and emotional exhaustion due to chronic workplace stress.6 In addition, burnout can include feelings of ineffectiveness, a loss of meaning at work, and reduced personal accomplishment.4 In the following video, IFM educator Lisa M. (Perry) Portera, DC, IFMCP, discusses clinician burnout and the importance of restorative self-care practices.

-Physician burnout is an important issue that has been investigated and monitored frequently in the past and continues to be highly visible and concerning due to the extended strain on healthcare professionals during the ongoing COVID-19 pandemic.
-In the 2021 Medscape National Physician Burnout and Suicide Report, 42% of the 12,339 responding physicians in over 29 specialties said they felt burnt out (36% of men, 51% of women), 20% reported feeling depressed, 13% reported having thoughts of suicide, and 1% reported a suicide attempt.5 The demanding pandemic response may have affected some specialties more than others, with critical care physicians reporting the highest burnout at 51%.5 Top factors contributing to burnout included too many bureaucratic tasks and long hours at work.5 The top three coping mechanisms reported were exercise, talking with friends or family members, and isolation from others.5 When asked what could help the most to reduce burnout, the top responses included increased compensation to avoid financial stress, more manageable work and schedules, and a greater respect from employers, colleagues, and staff.5
+In the 2023 Medscape Physician Burnout and Depression Report, 53% of the 9,175 responding physicians in over 29 specialties said they felt burnt out (63% of women, 46% of men) and 23% reported feeling depressed.3 Emergency medicine, internal medicine, and pediatric physicians reported the highest burnout at 65%, 60% and 59%, respectively.3 Top factors contributing to burnout included too many bureaucratic tasks, the lack of respect from coworkers, and long hours at work.3 The top coping mechanisms reported were exercise, talking with friends or family members, sleep, and alone time.3 When asked what could help the most to reduce burnout, the top responses included increased compensation, more manageable work and schedules, more support staff, and a greater respect from superiors and coworkers.3

-Recent literature suggests that sleep disruption, sleep deprivation, and circadian misalignment may contribute to physician burnout.7 Loss of social connectedness within the healthcare community is also highlighted as a potential factor, with intervention and support on an institutional level suggested to enhance overall community and well-being.8 In addition, many practitioners continue to cope with pandemic-related anxiety, psychological distress, and depression,9-11 which may contribute to workplace stress.
+Recent literature suggests that sleep disruption, sleep deprivation, and circadian misalignment may all contribute to physician burnout.7 Loss of social connectedness within the healthcare community is also highlighted as a potential factor, with intervention and support on an institutional level suggested to enhance overall community and well-being.8 In addition, many practitioners continue to cope with anxiety, psychological distress, and depression,9-11 which may contribute to workplace stress.

 Resources and Support: From Hobbies and Meditation to PPE